Sri Lanka is a sheet of bubble wrap.

-Yeah, at times I was jaded; I grew up in a tourist bubble, so I’ve got a chip on my shoulder for the bubble wrap.
+Yeah, at times I felt jaded; I grew up in a tourist bubble, so I’ve got a chip on my shoulder for the bubble wrap.
 But what’s the universal truth of bubble wrap?

 It’s not a hard country to travel and that suits a lot of people just fine.
 It’s also considered a step above the ‘easy’ Asian countries in the backpacker hierarchy.
 Consider it your warm-up to where things get really crazy.

-As you may have cottoned on to, backpacking Sri Lanka’s typical route somewhat burnt me out.
+Initially, backpacking Sri Lanka’s typical tourist trail burnt me out somewhat.
 It left me with a sour taste in my mouth over the vibe of the travellers here.

 And then I stopped somewhere and I planted my feet; I travelled the way that I like to travel.
 I spent time somewhere and truly began to know the people that surrounded me.
 And through them, I started to see the nuances of the culture.

-Not the old temples, and famous rocks, and pretty beaches.
-The people; the real people.
+Not the old temples, and famous rocks, and pretty beaches, but the people; the real people.
 The people that call Sri Lanka their home.
 I found my boys to boogie with, and I started to see the little bit of magic flowing through the wonders of Sri Lanka.
 I saw it reflected in the smiles of my friends.

-Should you travel here?
-I dunno, I just wrote a mammoth travel guide for backpacking in Sri Lanka; read it and make up your own damn mind!
+So, should you travel to Sri Lanka?
+I dunno, I just wrote a mammoth backpacking Sri Lanka travel guide; read it and make up your own damn mind!
 I’ll tell you it’s an exquisite country though.
 I’ll tell you that I miss it.

 And, if nothing else, I’ll tell you that they have these chairs: